A PLACE TO BEGIN, OR BEGIN AGAIN

 But if you continue, this book will ask more of you:

-- to become someone whose spiritual depths are formed and changed by Tarot practice
+to become someone whose depths are formed and changed by sustained practice

 The Quick Start opens the door.